 Street gangs are increasingly turning to human trafficking as a way to generate the funds that are necessary for their existence and operations.
 Little is known about the dynamics involved in this trafficking, and additional research on the methods of recruiting, transporting, harboring, marketing, buying, and selling involved in gang-related human trafficking is important.

 We do know, however, that street gangs engage in human trafficking because the risk is low and the profit is high.
 We must draft and pass new laws targeting gang-related human trafficking.
 In addition, diligent law enforcement tactics that help identify street gangs involved in human trafficking must be developed.
 Federal and local law enforcement authorities should encourage collaboration between the current efforts to address human trafficking and prosecute street gangs.
 Finally, education about street gangs and human trafficking that is tailored for parents, teachers, and community leaders is critical to strengthening community resistance to human trafficking and other criminal gang activities.

-Laura Lederer is President of Global Centurion Foundation, an NGO that combats human trafficking by focusing on the demand-side economics of trafficking.
-She is also an adjunct professor at Georgetown Law Center in Washington, D.C.
 A longer version of this article on street gangs and human trafficking will be available November 1, 2011, in the Johns Hopkins University Journal of Human Rights.